The Churches of Britain and Ireland

 The former Providence Chapel (and Providence Hall, at right) on Grosvenor Road.
 Dating from between 1855 and 1874, it was Particular Baptist in its early years, but a 1914 directory lists it as Brethren.
 Carole has also found a reference to a Bristol United National Spiritualist Church on Grosvenor Road, but unfortunately and exact address is not given.
 Can you confirm if they used to meet here, or elsewhere?
 The church seems to have closed in the 1970's, and is now in use as a community centre.
 ST 59752 74224. © Carole Sage (2016).

-St. Agnes on Thomas Street.
+St. Agnes and St. Simon (though commonly referred to just as St. Agnes) on Thomas Street.
 Founded in the mid-1880's, it became the parish church following the closure of St. Paul (see next entry) in 1988.
-Another view.
+Two additional views - 1, 2.
 ST 59954 74099.
-Both © Carole Sage (2016).
+Both © Carole Sage (2016 and 2017).
 Link.
 Two Loxton drawings - 1, 2.
 Grade II listing, which calls it St. Agnes with St. Simon.
 This link explains that St. Simon was added following the closure of St. Simon's Church on Lower Ashley Road in 1960.

 The former St. Barnabas (interior) on Ashley Road, taken at the time of the last service, at Easter 1954.
 Here also, the choir and congregation on the day of the last service.
 ST 59511 74174. © Carole Sage (1954).
 Link (which has an external photo).
 A 1941 photo here shows WW2 bomb damage.
 The site is now home to the Malcolm X Community Centre. © Carole Sage (2016).